 This Annex applies to Micro-generators:

-with or without energy storage systems connected on the alternator side of the Controller; and
+with or without energy storage systems connected on the alternator side of the Micro-generator; and

 with or without load management devices.

 Wherever possible the type testing of a Micro-generator utilising a particular type of prime mover should be proved under normal conditions of operation for that prime mover (unless otherwise noted).